Are you in search of an ideal dog BMI? Keep reading this article.

 A BMI, while helpful, generally only gives a rough calculation of our dog’s current weight status.
 No owner is perfect, and a dog will not suddenly contract problems if you slip a little bit of the ideal BMI, so don’t beat yourself too much.
 If there are lapses, just get back into the game!

-A little helpful tip: Make the image of your dog running around without excess fat or unnaturally bony structure as your inspiration!
-That should help you devote to the ideal BMI routine!
+A little helpful tip: Make the image of your dog running around without excess fat or unnaturally bony structure for your inspiration!
+That should help you devote yourself to the ideal BMI routine for your dog!